LaunchCodeEducation/intro-to-web-dev-curriculum/content/more-on-functions/reading/functions-as-values/_index.md

 <!-- ![The variable helloFunc on the left *referst to* the function hello on the right](pictures/function-var.png?classes=border) -->

-Again, *functions are values*.
-They can be used just like general values.
+Again, functions can be used in different ways.
 For example:

 - Functions may be assigned to variables.
 - Functions may be used in expressions, such as comparisons.